FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Spline command
 ++++++++++++++++

-Click the "Spline" icon to enter the Spline command editing interface
+Click the "Spline" icon to enter the Spline command editing interface.

 The command is divided into three parts: the start of the spline group, the spline segment and the end of the spline group.
 The start of the spline group is the start mark of the spline movement.
 The spline segment includes SPL, SLIN and SCIRC segments.
 Click the corresponding icon to enter the command Add interface, the end of spline group is the end sign of spline movement.